Hendrix-CS/creativity-TEC/index.md

 ## <a name="accommodations">Learning Accommodations</a>

+If you have a documented disability or some other reason that you cannot meet the above expectations, and/or your learning would be best served by a modification to the usual course policies, we would be happy to work with you—please get in touch (via Teams or email)!
+The course policies are just a means to an end; we don’t care about the policies per se but we do care about you and your learning.

-It is the policy of Hendrix College to accommodate students with disabilities, pursuant to federal and state law.
+*It is the policy of Hendrix College to accommodate students with disabilities, pursuant to federal and state law.
 Any student who needs accommodation in relation to a recognized disability should inform the instructor at the beginning of the course.
 Students should also contact Julie Brown in the Office of Academic Success (505.2954;
-[brownj@hendrix.edu](mailto:brownj@hendrix.edu)) to begin the accommodation process.
+[brownj@hendrix.edu](mailto:brownj@hendrix.edu)) to begin the accommodation process.*

 ## <a name="health">Physical and Mental Health</a>